Reading time: 7 min.

 Many doctors now talk about the influence of our lifestyles and health choices on our hair follicles.
 It is now well-known that smoking causes hair loss, particularly in men.
 In fact, smoking more than doubles the likelihood of hair loss [1].

-Since a high percentage of smokers — two-thirds of all smokers in the UK — start smoking in their teens, experts suggest there are strong links between the two [2].
+Since a high percentage of smokers — two-thirds of all smokers in the UK — start smoking in their teens, experts suggest there are strong links between hair thinning and smoking[2].

-The impact diet and regular exercise have on your hair
+The impact diet and regular exercise have on hair growth

 Diet is widely acknowledged as a cause for hair loss in your mid-20s.
 The media is full of articles and findings about diets, side effects, and the negative aesthetics of poor health choices.
-However it’s very much true; if you’re not getting enough regular nutrients into your digestive system, you’re not getting them anywhere near your hair follicles either.
+However, it’s very much true that if you’re not getting enough regular nutrients into your digestive system, you’re not getting them anywhere near your hair follicles either.

 Is there anything I can do about hair loss in my 20s?

 If you’re young, it may be too early to have a hair transplant.
 Many clinics prefer you to wait until you’re at least 25 to get a hair transplant.
-But people of any age can have the procedure if their hair loss is widespread.
+However, people of any age can have a hair transplant procedure done if their hair loss has progressed to the point of being widespread.

 Hair transplants are a popular way to restore hair.
 The effects are completely natural-looking and involve hair restoration using hair from the patient’s own head.
 Hair transplants can be performed on both men and women.
 They are only impossible if alopecia totalis has already occurred (complete hair loss through the death of the hair follicles).